w3c/wai-curricula/content/designer/flexible-layout-and-design.md

 Optional ideas to teach the learning outcomes:

 * Demonstrate the use of styles to distinguish user interface components from one another, such as links, buttons, form elements, and texts.
 Explain how people rely on font sizes, spacing, and typography to distinguish components from one another.
-* Demonstrate the use of different font sizes and explain how they affect readability of the content.
+* Show examples of big enough font sizes and explain how they support readability.
+Contrast previous examples with smaller fonts that are not as easy to read.
+Emphasize that several user groups rely on fonts to be big enough to be able to read and understand contents properly.
 * Show examples of different page layouts with and without adequate spacing.
 Explain how spacing allows to distinguish different user interface components and pieces of content from one another.
 Emphasize that spacing also allows for better readability of contents and for better identification of the different parts of the user interface.

 #### Ideas to Assess Knowledge for Topic